danielctull-forks/TestFlight-SDK/README.txt

 3. How do I integrate the SDK into my project?

-1. Add the files to your project: Project -> Add to Project -> TestFlightSDK
+1. Add the files to your project: File -> Add Files to "<your project name>"

+    1. Find and select the folder that contains the SDK
-    1. Copy items into destination folder (if needed): Checked
+    2. Make sure that "Copy items into destination folder (if needed)" is checked
-    2. Reference Type: Default
-    3. Recursively create groups for added folders
+    3. Set Folders to "Create groups for any added folders"
+    4. Select all targets that you want to add the SDK to

 2. Verify that libTestFlight.a has been added to the Link Binary With Libraries Build Phase for the targets you want to use the SDK with